FromTheDepths/Istrolid-Addons/README.md

 Addons For Istrolid (a game)

 - how to add
-   If steam press f10
+   -If steam press f10
-   If browser press f12
+   -If browser press f12
-   Go to console and past raw code (of what you whant to add) in there Close and use new drone
+   -Go to console and past raw code (of what you whant to add) in there -Close and use new drone